BWeng20/jSVG/README.md

 For a collection of flags, that can be used for icons, check out &rarr;https://github.com/hampusborgos/country-flags

-Clone one the repository, then start the icon tester and select the svg directories to see how they look at buttons.
+Clone the repository, then start the icon tester and select the svg directories to see how they look at buttons.